 Furthermore fireworks, speeches from prime ministers and TV coverage etc to add to the attractiveness of the parades.
 Sponsoring organizations to build and ride the decorated trailers, for instance: Radio stations, the EU Commission, EU member countries, NGO’s, representations of other parades etc. Starting the parade in the afternoon for the families and elderlies, followed by a parade for the 18+ youth.

 For further “innovative communication to tackle Euroscepticism”, all newspapers in all EU member countries to be invited to add on every 9th May to their newspapers some news/articles from the other 27 countries about continued peace (and local EU developments), and also add a few pages with some articles in each of the other EU languages.

-It is proposed that these annual parades be led and organized by our youth, under the guidance and patronage of the European Youth Forum (EYF) and the EU in Brussels and the local governments and National Youth Councils (NYC) in each EU member country.
+It is proposed that these annual parades be led and organized by our youth, under the guidance and patronage of the the EU in Brussels and the local governments.